Take a look at two data migration tools – Mover and Sharegate – as you plan your move from Google to Office 365.

 Recently, I got the opportunity to migrate terabytes of data from Google Workspaces and Box to both SharePoint Online and OneDrive for Business.
 As always, I learned some valuable lessons that hopefully will help you align with the right migration tool to make your migration a snap.

-Sharegate and Mover are both excellent applications that take a very different approach to the migration of data.
+Sharegate and Migration Manager (Mover) are both excellent applications that take a very different approach to the migration of data.
 If you aren’t already familiar with Sharegate, it’s been around since the early days of SharePoint.
 You can not only use it in migration scenarios, but it has a wide feature set of administration actions that can make a SharePoint administrator’s life a lot simpler.
-From permissions management to bulk, site updates, Sharegate can simplify many of the more painful day-to-day admin tasks.
-Additionally, instead of a “pay by the gigabyte” pricing model, Sharegate simplifies licensing by offering a year-to-year license for unlimited use at a reasonable price.

 So, how did both applications fare when migrating Google Workspaces and Box?
 Let’s compare: